13 Oct Bad Habits that We Pick Up at Work

 While we are doing our best to meet the workplace requirements we often forget about our own well-being.
 But our commitment to work and top performance should not blind us from seeing the negative consequences of neglecting our own health.
 If you keep reading, you will find the most common bad habits formed at one’s workplace and maybe realize that you have picked up some, too.

 Our workplace health and well-being measures should remind us every day of what we can improve to prevent problems, related to unhealthy habits, formed at work.
 But we still don’t feel like following them.

-The Most Common Bad Habits We Form at Work
+The Most Common Bad Habits We Pick up at Work

-1. Bad posture is one of the most common unhealthy habits picked up by office workers.
-It causes various back-related problems, neck and lower back tension etc.
+- Bad posture is one of the most common unhealthy habits picked up by office workers.
+It causes various back-related problems, neck and lower back tension, etc.

-2. Staring at the screen for too long can lower the flexibility of your eyes' lenses.
-It can also dry-out your eyes (and even cause redness), because when being focused, we don't blink often enough.
+- Staring at the screen for too long can lower the flexibility of your eyes’ lenses.
+It can also dry out your eyes (and even cause redness) because when being focused, we don’t blink often enough.

-4. Skipping meals – there's no excuse (like lack of time) for it!
+- Skipping meals– there’s no excuse (like lack of time) for it!
 Irregular and unbalanced meals can cause diabetes, obesity, lack of energy …

 - Yelling for no reason doesn’t do any good to anyone.
 It increases the stress level in your body as well as it usually negatively affects people that are being yelled at and anyone around them.